SajjanKarn/SajjanKarn/README.md

 Hi!
 I'm **Sajjan**, I have been coding for more than 7+ years now and I have 4+ years of real world hands on experience in development.
 I have worked with several companies and clients and helped them launch their product in the market.
 I do more than just the codes like....
 I make them do beep boop beeeep.
 Haha just kidding!.
 I like to think and code system from a higher level.
 That's it.

 - 💻 **Expertise**: Full-Stack Web Development (Including Mobile Apps..
 Yes).
-- 🌱 **Currently exploring**: Philosophy, System Design, Boring Academics, Rust, Web3
+- 🌱 **Currently exploring**: Philosophy, System Design, Boring Academics(Not exploring but Forced), Rust, Web3
 - 🎯 **Mission**: To bridge the gap between cutting-edge tech and real-world applications.

 ## 🛠️ Technical Skills